THE TONIC OF WILDNESS ESSAY

 But the pressure I felt to document my experience became overwhelming.
 My absurd compulsion to take back evidence, to prove to the world that I was healed by nature, and to show that I had basked in all of it's glory, weighed heavily on my mind.
 Wine drunk in the woods I toiled—and ultimately lamented—my failure to photograph what felt like a transformative experience.
 You can't photograph what it feels like to have your first kiss.
 You can't photograph what it's like to be paralyzed by anxiety, and this similar effort was no exception to those rules.

 It rained that night.
 I slept on a mattress just inches beneath the fiberglass top of my truck.
-Raindrops fell heavy on the roof, amplified, pounding like drums in a funeral procession, I lie sleepless in what I imagined could eventually become a sarcophagus.
+Raindrops fell heavy on the roof, amplified, pounding like drums in a funeral procession.
+I laid sleepless in what I imagined could eventually become a sarcophagus.

 There were daily, often hourly, reminders of my own mortality and the miniscule, insignificant role I played in this geography.
 I could easily be swallowed or trampled by something lurking out there in the woods or by the forest itself.
 I used my camera to collect evidence of those threats, but as many of photography's greatest critics have pointed out the camera has the capacity to intervene, transform, alter, and sometimes murder.

 The day of my arrival at Huron National Forest was a treacherous one.
 In desperate need of a bath I found an icy cold stream, only about a foot deep.
 I could have easily just lathered up, splashed around to get clean and hiked back to my campsite.
 But I thought that there might be a potential photograph, one inspired by the John Everett Millais rendering of Ophelia.
-Prone on my back in the frigid water, my body grew numb.
+My shoulders were scraped by the rocky bottom of the creek and my body was eventually numbed by the swift and frigid waters.
 As the midday sun penetrated the canopy above, light filtered through leaves like stained glass.
 My body adjusted slowly to the temperature.
-I floated, weightless, counting down from fifteen, allowing five extra seconds for the self-timer to release the shutter on my digital camera.
+I floated, weightless, counting down from fifteen, allowing five extra seconds for the self-timer to release the shutter on my camera.

 When I regained consciousness, half of my body still remained in the water, numb with a chill.
 I can't say what happened in those moments before blackout, but I did manage to fall head first toward the bank.
 What initially seemed like a spiritual event, a physical and psychological meditation, quickly transformed into a near death experience.
 Perhaps they are the same?
 I don't know, but the truth is that I was nearly consumed by the very thing I hoped could deliver redemption.
 Perhaps this is the only way a landscape can offer redemption for someone like me?